-If you’ve heard the edition of Looks Unfamiliar with Anna Cale (and if you haven’t, you can find it here), then you will have heard me talking with a suspicious degree of authority about having to scroll really deeply into Netflix in order to find the sort of gloriously bad Christmas Film that you used to pretty much have to get out of the Video Shop because everyone else had already rented everything even halfway watchable.
-The reason for this is exactly what you are thinking – I am obsessed with gloriously bad Christmas Films and always have been.
-Not your ‘classic’ Christmas Films that it’s acceptable to talk about and sometimes even watch in polite society.
-The absolute bloody awful romantic comedies, family melodramas, religion-by-stealth ‘fantasy adventures’, juvenile strops about how “now I’ll never get that toy!”, washed-up character actors being accosted by youngsters asking “are you the REAL Santa” and replying “maybe I am…”; and bastarding animated revivals of the sodding bastarding Little Rascals that nobody asked for and that still make me shudder with whatever the mainlined hard drug equivalent of boredom is all this time later.
+If you’ve listened to Looks Unfamiliar with Anna Cale (and if you haven’t, you can find it here), then you will have heard me talking with a suspicious degree of authority about the need to scroll extremely deeply into Netflix in order to find the sort of gloriously bad Christmas Film that you used to pretty much have to get out of the Video Shop on 21st December because everyone else had already rented everything even halfway watchable.
+The reason for this is precisely the reason that you are expecting – I am obsessed with gloriously bad Christmas Films.
+Not ‘classic’ Christmas Films of the sort that are reasonably acceptable to talk about and sometimes even to watch in polite society.
+The absolute compellingly dreadful romantic comedies, family melodramas, religion-by-stealth ‘fantasy adventures’, juvenile strops about how “now I’ll never get that toy!”, washed-up character actors being accosted by youngsters asking “are you the REAL Santa” and replying “maybe I am…”; and bastarding animated revivals of the sodding bastarding Little Rascals that nobody asked for and that still make me shudder with whatever the mainlined hard drug equivalent of boredom is all this time later.
 You may well now be wondering if I have some kind of problem with The Little Rascals’ Christmas Special.
 I could not possible comment.
 Although I do comment on it in this.